Police name murder victim after human remains found in nature reserve

 “We said right at the start that our investigation will not stop until we have every stone unturned, and this continues to be the case.
 Our investigation has been a huge process so far, and we will continue to push forward in our inquiries to find answers for Stuart’s family.”

-Polchowski and Majerkiewicz, both of Worsley Road, Eccles, were remanded in custody after appearing at Tameside Magistrates’ Court on Monday and are due to appear at Manchester Crown Court on Tuesday.
+Polchowski and Majerkiewicz, both of Worsley Road, Eccles, were remanded in custody after appearing at Manchester Crown Court on Tuesday and will next appear in court on July 18 for a plea and trial preparation hearing.

+A provisional trial date of March 3 next year was fixed by Judge Nicholas Dean KC, the Honorary Recorder of Manchester.

+At Mr Everett’s home address in the Winton area of Salford, police crime scene investigators were still working at the property, with two police cars and two police vans parked outside.